 Option 2a (with direct connectivity between LDNSR and L-DNS): The address of L-DNS server towards which to propagate a DNS request.
 This L-DNS address may correspond to the DNAI associated by the SMF with the UE location and a target domain.

-Option 2b (without direct connectivity between LDNSR and L-DNS): The LDNSR requests the SMF to forward a DNS query (in step 5).
+Option 2b (without direct connectivity between LDNSR and L-DNS): The LDNSR requests the SMF to forward a DNS query; step 4 is skipped and the procedure continues with step 5.

 The LDSNR may have these forwarding parameters as part of the instructions received from SMF before or may fetch these forwarding parameters from the SMF by providing the FQDN to the SMF in this step.
-The LDNSR identifies the UE and the PDU session by using the information received from SMF.

-Editor's note: It is FFS whether the User PDU Session context in LDNSR could be created at this stage

 4a-4b: Option 1: The LDNSR adds the IPv4 subnet or IPv4 address or IPv6 prefix provisioned by SMF in step 3 as ECS option as specified in RFC 7871 and sends it to C-DNS server.
 The C-DNS returns the DNS response including EAS IP address.

 4c-4d: Option 2a (with direct connectivity between LDNSR and L-DNS): the LDNSR sends the DNS query to the L-DNS server provisioned by SMF and get the DNS response including the EAS IP address.

 For both 4a-4b and 4c-4d, after receiving the DNS response, the LDNSR may inform SMF with IP address of EAS and FQDN if certain criteria set by SMF are matched, e.g., the IP address of EAS in DNS response is within the IP range(s) indicated by SMF, or the FQDN is matched.
 Then, SMF may decide whether to trigger the insertion of the ULCL/Local PSA.

+NOTE 1: The interacts between SMF and LDNSR should be reduced to save the connectivity resource between them.

 5a.
 The SMF decides DNAI and performs UL CL/L-PSA selection and set up.
 The DNAI and UL CL/Local PSA2 are selected based on the information provided by LDNSR to ensure the selected local PSA and EAS are corresponding to same DNAI.

-Option 2b: If the LDNSR requested the SMF to forward the DNS query in step 3, the SMF sends the DNS query to the address of the local DNS server via the Local PSA2.
-The SMF configures the Local PSA2 to forward the DNS response to the SMF.
+Option 2b: If the LDNSR requested the SMF to forward the DNS query in step 3, the SMF sends the DNS query to the local DNS server via a selected UPF3.
+The SMF configures UPF3 to forward the DNS response from the local DNS server to the LDNSR to the SMF.
 When receiving the DNS response, the SMF forwards it to the LDNSR.
 After receiving the DNS response, the LDNSR may notify the SMF with IP address of EAS as in option 1 and 2a.
-The SMF may perform update of the ULCL/L-PSA based on this notification as in option 1 and 2a.
+The SMF may perform insertion/update of the ULCL/L-PSA2 based on this notification as in option 1 and 2a.

+NOTE 2: In this step of Option 2b, the SMF and the UPF3 do not need to understand the DNS query and DNS response (that may be ciphered e.g. by TLS) .
+The L-PSA2 may be different from the UPF3 previously selected to forward the DNS query.

 Optionally, the SMF may configure the L-DNS address into ULCL to be diverted to L-PSA.
 In order to redirect subsequent DNS queries directly to the L-DNS, the LDNSR acts as an iterative DNS server and redirects the DNS Query to the L-DNS selected for the UE Location by responding with a referral to the UE.
 This triggers the UE to send a new DNS query towards the L-DNS.